-Once upon a time, I read like nobody’s business.
+Once upon a time, I read more hours than I slept.
 I’d forget to eat on Saturdays because I was too busy reading all day.
 I’d get headaches from not eating!
 Aside from picking raspberries, my favorite way to spend my time was wandering through the library, searching for the next book I’d delve into.

 And then I became an English major.

 Suddenly, I was reading the same amount, but they were no longer books of my choosing.
 A few of the books were amazing (anyone who hasn’t read Kafka’s The Trial needs to read it ASAP!), but a lot of the reading didn’t particularly interest me.
 Upon graduating from college (back in 2010), I decided to take a break from reading.
 And aside from a few great books that I’ve read, I’ve never consistently resumed my passion for reading.

 Time for a change!
 I’ll be turning the lovely age of 30 in 20 months.
 So, a goal: read 20 books before I turn 30.
 I wanted to create the list now, because whenever I go the library these days, I end up with a book I’m only slightly interested in.
 I’m thinking I’ll do a small post after I finish each book.
 I just started reading The Bell Jar by Sylvia Plath.
 I’ll need to fly through this book, because December is already partly finished.
 Loving it already.